Joeseff6/SongNSeek/worklogs/worklog_Joseph.md

 # Joseph Soria

+## Fri Mar 19 2021

+- Met in the afternoon
+    - Worked as a team on building front-end and fine-tuning models
+- [success] Model files were completed
+- [todo] Do research on APIs for project
 ## Thur Mar 18 2021

 - Met in the afternoon to create model files and review current front-end design